 You might be thinking: aren’t all counsellors or therapists registered?
 In many cases the answer is no, for a few reasons.
 For one, while psychologists and social workers are regulated in B.C., counsellors and therapists are not.
 The B.C.
 Association of Clinical Counsellors offers the RCC designation for those with the appropriate education and who commit to following a code of conduct and standards of practice.
 The BCACC also has the power to investigate complaints against members.
 There are also other designations therapists can seek in B.C. or they can practice without designation so there may be therapists who are not covered under your insurance plan.

 Another reason might be because the therapist is still in training and while they are seeking RCC designation, they are still completing practicum or other training requirements.
-For example, at Cedarwood Collective one of the ways we offer low-to-no cost counselling is through apprentice or intern counsellors.
+For example, at Fieldwork Collective one of the ways we offer low-to-no cost counselling is through apprentice or intern counsellors.
 These are individuals who have completed Masters-level coursework and training, but who are completing the practical component of their training under the supervision of an experienced practitioner.
 Once they complete their practicum, there is still be a waiting period before they can become registered with the BCACC so it is always important to confirm this before proceeding with counselling if you intend to use your extended health coverage.

-At Cedarwood, you can easily filter for “insurance-eligible” counsellors if you have coverage.
+At Fieldwork, you can easily filter for “insurance-eligible” counsellors if you have coverage.
 If you don’t, you can search “low-cost” and see if working with one of our intern counsellors feels right for you.